famous-battles-and-conflicts

 The English Plan and the Scottish Strategy

-John de Warenne was a experienced commander, but he had little respect for the Scottish rabble.
-He sent two Dominican friars to negotiate with Wallace, offering generous terms if the Scots would lay down their arms.
+John de Warenne was an experienced commander, but he had little respect for the Scottish rabble.
+On the night of September 10, he sent two Dominican friars to negotiate with Wallace, offering generous terms if the Scots would lay down their arms.
 Wallace's reported reply has become legendary: "We are not here to make peace, but to do battle, and to free our country."
-The negotiations were a delaying tactic—Wallace wanted to force the English into a hasty crossing.
+The negotiations were likely a delaying tactic—Wallace wanted to force the English into a hasty crossing while also buying time for more Scots to arrive.

-De Warenne faced pressure from Cressingham, who urged an immediate attack rather than a dangerous flanking maneuver via a ford further upriver.
-The Earl reluctantly agreed to a frontal assault across the bridge.
-This decision would prove disastrous.
+De Warenne faced pressure from Cressingham, who urged an immediate frontal assault rather than a dangerous flanking maneuver via a ford further upriver.
+Cressingham, as treasurer, was concerned about the cost of the campaign and wanted a quick victory.
+De Warenne reluctantly agreed.
+The decision to force the crossing over the narrow bridge would prove catastrophic.

 The Trap on the Bridge

 On the morning of September 11, English knights and infantry began to cross the narrow bridge.
-The timetable was agonizingly slow; it took hours for a substantial force to assemble on the northern bank.
+The process was agonizingly slow; it took hours for a substantial force to assemble on the northern bank.
 Wallace and Moray held their position on Abbey Craig, letting the English commit more and more men to the crossing.
+The Scottish commanders understood that the bridge was a funnel—they could defeat the English in detail if they attacked at the right moment.

 The Role of Andrew Moray and the Combined Forces